AnkurDe/N-Puzzle/README.md

 ### 🧩 Graph Theory Representation

-The 8-puzzle problem can be viewed as a **graph traversal problem**:
+The N-puzzle problem can be viewed as a **graph traversal problem**:

 ```
-(Node) 123405678   → represents a board configuration
+(Node) 123456780   → represents a board configuration
 (Edge)  Move Up / Move Left / Move Down / Move Right
 ```